If you are the parent of a transgender teen, this book will help you understand what your child is feeling and experiencing.

 Translations and TransPACT: Support groups for transgender youth and their parents.
 Contact Tony Ferraiolo: 203-376-8089 or firstname.lastname@example.org

-PFLAG in CT has meetings in Hartford, Manchester, Norwalk, Guilford as well as the New London area.
+PFLAG in CT has meetings in numerous locations.
 Their meetings offer support to transgender teens and adults as well as family members and allies.
 Click here to see the schedule of upcoming meetings.

 The Connecticut chapter of the Gay, Lesbian, and Straight Education Network ( GLSEN CT ) is working to ensure safe schools for all students.